andre-ye/uni/docs/phil/phil-401c/lecture.md

 - Probabilities are objective probabilities; not the probabilities of states.
 Rather, the probability of outcomes.
 - vNM's theorem is intended to justify replacing outcomes with numbers.
 It is not a justification for assigning subjective probabilities to states or using probabillistically weighted averages.

+---

+## Week 3 Wednesday
+- Why should a DM behave as if they maximized expected utility?
+- Lottery - a gamble premised on probability, interpreted as the objective type (propensities, frequencies)
+- If a decision maker's preferences among lotteries have certain mathematical properties, then we can measure the decision maker's preferences on an interval scale.
+- Properties of preference - we assume a decision maker's preference relation has the following properties:
+  - Transitivity
+  - Completeness: there must be a relationship between options.
+  - Independence: $$\forall p \in [0, 1]: (A \ge B) \to (ApC \ge BpC)$$
+  - Continuity - $$(A \ge B \ge C) \to \exists p \in [0, 1] : B \sim ApC$$.
+Preference relations are not infinitely strong.
+- Utility as a latent vector?
+- vNM's theorem: the utility function assigns outcomes to an interval scale and all such functions are derivable through positive linear transformation.
+- Reduction of compound lotteries - lotteries of lotteries can function as a single lottery.
+- There is controversy in how to compare utilities between different agents.
+The currently described theory does not let you do this - you cannot compare utilities between people.
+- How to justify certain axioms?
+Often derived from the methods of measurement.
+- Some aixioms - psychology verified empirical facts about the human condition.
+Continuityh can be psychologically verified.
+- A normative defense of transitivity - some decision theorists assert that intransitive preferences are irrational.
+Money pump argument - intransitivity can lead to indefinite loss of money.
+- Common tactic in normative decision theory - suppose an axiom is violated, suppose that behavior is linked to the axioms; show that this violation makes you exploitable.
+- Normative argument for the independence axiom - dutch book.
+- Rationality in normative theory does not necessarily contribute to decision theory as a descriptive theory.
+- Normativ erationality with vNM: preferences satisfy the completeness accent; empirically preferences follow continuity; our preferences should satisfy transitivity and independence for the skae of rationality.
+By vNM, we should act like we are choosing outcomes as if we were maximizing expected utility.
+This is invalid.
+-